Emil Ruder

-Emil Ruder (20 March 1914 – 13 March 1970) was a Swiss typographer and graphic designer, who with Armin Hofmann joined the faculty of the Schule für Gestaltung Basel (Basel School of Design).
-One of the main masters of Swiss design.
+Emil Ruder (20 March 1914 – 13 March 1970) was a Swiss typographer and graphic designer, who was one of the most prominent masters of Swiss design and a faculty member of the Schule für Gestaltung Basel (Basel School of Design) alongside Armin Hofmann.

-He is distinguishable in the field of typography for developing a holistic approach to designing and teaching that consisted of philosophy, theory and a systematic practical methodology.
+In his teachings, Ruder developed a notably holistic approach to design and typography that combined philosophy, theory and a systematic practical methodology.
+He taught that typography's purpose was to communicate ideas through writing, and placed a heavy importance on sans-serif typefaces.
 He expressed lofty aspirations for graphic design, writing that part of its function was to promote 'the good and the beautiful in word and image and to open the way to the arts' (TM, November 1952 Issue).
-He was one of the major contributors to Swiss Style design.
-He taught that typography's purpose was to communicate ideas through writing, as well as placing a heavy importance on Sans-serif typefaces.
 No other designer since Jan Tschichold was as committed as Ruder to the discipline of letterpress typography or wrote about it with such conviction.

 Swiss Style

 The Swiss Style (as a conditional continuation of International Typographic Style) was developed in Switzerland in the 1950s.
 This style was defined by the use of sans-serif typefaces, and employed a page grid for structure, producing asymmetrical layouts.

 By the 1960s, the grid had become a routine procedure.
 The grid came to imply the style and methods of Swiss Graphic Design.
 Ruder demonstrated a grid of nine squares as the basis for different sizes of image.
 There are 24 possible positions and shapes of image.

 Also stressed was the combination of typography and photography as a means of visual communication.
 The primary influential works were developed as posters, which were seen to be the most effective means of communication.